db4rnR/aureuserp/.ai/tasks/filament-v4-refactor/commit-message.md

-feat(filament-v4): 4.0 complete accounts plugin migration to idiomatic FilamentPHP v4 patterns
+# 5.0 feat(filament-v4): complete accounts plugin migration to idiomatic FilamentPHP v4 patterns (tasks 4.0 & 5.0)

-This commit completes task 4.0 for the accounts plugin, successfully migrating all 13 Resource files from FilamentPHP v3 Schema patterns to idiomatic FilamentPHP v4 Form and Infolist patterns.
+This commit completes tasks 4.0 and 5.0 for the accounts plugin, successfully migrating all 13 Resource files from FilamentPHP v3 Schema patterns to idiomatic FilamentPHP v4 Form and Infolist patterns.
 This represents the first complete plugin migration in the FilamentPHP v4 upgrade project, establishing the foundation for systematic migration of remaining plugins.

 ## Accounts Plugin Migration Summary

-### Complete FilamentPHP v4 Pattern Migration (4.1-4.6)
+### Complete FilamentPHP v4 Pattern Migration (4.1-4.6 & 5.1-5.5)
 Successfully migrated all 13 Resource files in the accounts plugin from FilamentPHP v3 Schema patterns to idiomatic FilamentPHP v4 Form and Infolist patterns:

 **Migrated Resource Files:**